Cluster varieties from Legendrian knots: Cluster combinatorics from Legendrian isotopy

 There is a standard bicolored graph $\Gamma_n$ we can embed in any triangle \cite{FG1}.
 This is dual to a triangulation of the given triangle into $n^2$ smaller triangles as in \Cref{fig:triangle}.
 If we are given an equilateral triangle in $\R^2$, we cut it by $n-1$ equally-spaced lines parallel to each of its three sides.
 We label the triangles of the resulting triangulation as white or black so that every triangle on the boundary of the original one is white, and no triangles of the same color share an edge.
 The graph $\Gamma_n$ has a black/white vertex in the center of each black/white triangle.
 It also has $n$ white vertices along each edge of the original triangle, one in the middle of each outward-facing edge of a white triangle.
 There is an edge between any black vertex and each of its three white neighbors, as well as between each white vertex on the boundary and the white vertex in the center of the white triangle whose boundary it lies on.

 We associate a bicolored graph $\Gamma \subset \Sigma$ to an ideal triangulation of $\Sigma'$ by embedding $\Gamma_n$ into each triangle.
 This is done so that the white vertices on the boundaries of adjacent triangles coincide.
-We can choose the alterating Legendrian of $\Gamma$ so that the $\sigma_i$ lie in null regions of its front projections, and so that it is Legendrian isotopic to $\beta$ inside $T^\infty(\Sigma \smallsetminus \sigma)$. \end{construction}
+We can choose the alterating Legendrian of $\Gamma$ so that the $\sigma_i$ lie in null regions of its front projections.
+After isotoping this Legendrian to its standard (i.e. positroid) form in each triangle separately, one easily sees it is Legendrian isotopic to $\beta$ inside $T^\infty(\Sigma \smallsetminus \sigma)$. \end{construction}